kb1ooo/JHU_Ragnar_2022/README.md

   be able to pull over during those legs to check on you, provide water, etc.
 If this is a problem for you please let me know.
 * We will not be able to transition to van 2 if we arrive at the 1st transition point before 11:15.
-AND, we if that happens, runner 7 won't be able to start until 11:45.
-It is highly likely that that will happen because our average pace is probably faster than what we registered as.
-It is probably best to sandbag so that we don't have to wait until 11:45.
+AND, if that happens, runner 7 won't be able to start until 11:45.
+It may happen because our average pace is probably faster than what we registered as.
+I am runner 6 and will probably sandbag if I have to so that we don't have to wait until 11:45.
 * Van 1 cannot arrive at the 2nd transition point (Kenneth Brett School) before 4:30pm.
 In the past we've been able to park on the road nearby, but they want you to go to white lake state park instead.